EnterpriseDB/barman/doc/manual/42-server-commands.en.md

 ## `generate-manifest`

-This command is useful when backup is created remotely and bg_basebackup is not involved and `backup_manifest` file does not exist in backup.
+This command is useful when backup is created remotely and pg_basebackup is not involved and `backup_manifest` file does not exist in backup.
-It will generate `backup_manifest` from backup_id if it does not already exist.
+It will generate `backup_manifest` file from backup_id using backup in barman server.
+If the file already exist, generation command will abort.

 Command example:
 ```bash